mihai2000q/ConsiliumTempus-be/docs/Domain.md

 ## Enums

 The enums defined in the Domain of the application are:
+- **OrderType**, which is used to determine whether the order should be ascending or descending
 - **Permissions**, which are used on the Presentation Layer for Authorization

 ## Relations